confluentinc/examples/multiregion/docs/multiregion.rst

 topic-partition, and consumers are allowed to read from them even though the *Observer* isn't the leader–this is known as “Follower Fetching”.
 However, the data is copied asynchronously from the leader such that a producer doesn't wait on observers to get back an acknowledgement.
-By default, observers don't participate in the ISR list and can't become the leader if the current leader fails, but if a user manually changes leader assignment then they can participate in the ISR list.
+In non degraded states, observers don't participate in the ISR list and won't become the leader.
+If a broker in the ISR fails, they could be promoted to the ISR list automatically with ``Observer Promotion`` or by manual changes to leader assignment.

 |Follower_Fetching|